webmasterkai/wayoffthegrid/docs/orientation/8-plumbing.md

 3. Turn Electroscan Power off
 4. Disconnect Red, White and orange wires with spade connectors at Electroscan control box.
 **WARNING: Electroscan electrode or motor must not be activated while muriatic acid solution is in the system.**
+4. Wear eye goggles, gloves, and respirator.
-5. In plastic bucket combine 1.5 pints (.852 liters) of muriatic acid with 3 gallons (13.635 liters) of fresh water.
+5. In plastic bucket combine 3 cups (852 ml) of muriatic acid with 3 gallons (13.635 liters) of fresh water.
 (16 water to 1 acid or 1 cup acid per gallon of water or 1 liter acid to 16 liters of water).
+The acid container is kept wrapped in a thick plastic bag under the galley sink floor.
-6. Carefully pour solution into the toilet and flush as it fills.
+6. Carefully pour 1/3 icrements of the solution into the toilet bowl.
+Alternate pushing the "empty bowl" button for a couple seconds and then waiting several more before repeating.
-7. Allow some of the solution to sit in the bowl for a couple minutes to make it easier to clean the bowl.
-8. Flush until bowl is empty.
+7. Clean the bowl towards the end of the solution flush.
-7. Pour 0.5 to 1.0 gallon (2-4 liters) of additional fresh water into bowl to dilute any acid remaining.
+8. Pour 0.5 to 1.0 gallon (2-4 liters) of additional fresh water into bowl to dilute remaining acid.
 The rubber seals in the macerator and joker valve do not like the acid.
+9. Flush until bowl is empty.
-8. Allow to solution to sit inside the Electroscan box for between 45 minutes and a max of 3 hours.
+10. Allow to solution to sit inside the Electroscan box for between 45 minutes and a max of 3 hours.
-9. Turn on water supply and flush only the toilet (**WITHOUT activating the Electroscan**) a minimum of 10 gallons (38.0 liters) of water to dilute and discharge muriatic acid solution.
+11. Turn on water supply and flush only the toilet (**WITHOUT activating the Electroscan**) a minimum of 12 gallons (38.0 liters) of water to dilute and discharge muriatic acid solution.
+The bowl is roughly 1 gallon.
-9. Reconnect wires and turn power on to Electroscan.
+13. Reconnect wires and turn power on to Electroscan.

 Note the Electroscan, pump and macerator are still 12v.
-There is a 24v to 13.2v converter behind the sink.
+There is a 24v to 13.2v converter below the sink mounted on the hull.
 We were having issues with low voltage and low amps.
 After converting the house bank to 24v the dedicated converter resolved our issues.
-All components should should eventually be switched to 24v versions.
+All components could eventually be switched to 24v versions.

 ### Forward Head

-**Currently Toilet Removed**
+**Currently Toilet System Removed**

 Excessive use of flushing water will increase the need for pump-outs.
 Conservative use of flushing water is essential.
 Everyone on board should be instructed in good marine toilet habits.
 Your toilet will love you and your holding tank will go many miles further between pump-outs.
 WARNING: Resistance on the toilet pump handle almost always indicates a full holding tank, (or a closed discharge valve) DO NOT FORCE!!!!
 Investigate first.
 Undue force can rupture holding tank cleanout plates or blow off waste hoses.